ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 DKIM signature d=
 :  signing.example.com

-Both \_dmarc.example.com and \_dmarc.signing.example.com have DMARC records, while \_dmarc.com does not.
+Both \_dmarc.example.com and \_dmarc.signing.example.com have DMARC Policy Records, while \_dmarc.com does not.
 If SPF or DKIM yield pass results, they still have to be aligned to support a DMARC pass.
 Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the Organizational